aspose-cad/Aspose.CAD-Reference-Tutorials/cad/english/java/cad-file-manipulation/list-layouts-in-dwg/_index.md

 ---
-title: How to Read DWG and List Layouts in DWG Using Aspose.CAD for Java
+title: Extract Layout Information from CAD Files Using Java
 linktitle: List Layouts in DWG
 second_title: Aspose.CAD Java API
 description: Learn how to read DWG files using Aspose.CAD for Java and effortlessly list layouts in DWG files.
 Integrate powerful CAD functionality into your Java applications.